ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 ### Repositories

 Institutional repositories are our main source of parallel publication data.
-Repositories provide direct links to the parallel published versions as well as metadata about the available versions (pre-preprint/postprint...).
+Repositories provide direct links to the parallel published versions as well as metadata about the available versions (pre-preprint/post-print, etc).
 Therefore, on this use case, repositories are considered as data sources for files and file related metadata.

 ## Required broker features